derruba2000/BI.experiments/README.md

-# qlikview.experiments
+# BI Experiments

-Qlikview and SSIS c# Testing Scripts
+## Qlikview and MSSQL BI Stack scripts and Macros